 First time DUI/DWI offenders may receive up to one year imprisonment, fines up to $2,500, community service, and drivers license revocation among other penalties.

 Facing a criminal matter can be an emotional time for the accused as well as family.
 You will have many questions and we will be able to provide the answers.
-Please CONTACT a lawyer at our downtown Kingsport office located in the Historic First National Bank building at the corner of Broad and Center Street for a FREE consultation and case evaluation from an experienced criminal defense attorney.
+Please CONTACT a lawyer at our downtown Kingsport office located at 324 Cherokee St. for a FREE consultation and case evaluation from an experienced criminal defense attorney.